The NFL’s wide receiver corps power rankings, by team

 Primary wide receivers: Tyler Lockett, DK Metcalf, David Moore, Jaron Brown

-Doug Baldwin’s unfortunate retirement leaves Russell Wilson to depend on Lockett and a host of untested and inconsistent targets.
-Lockett emerged as a reliable target, but he’s set to see more double-teams than ever before without a heady veteran like Baldwin to absorb some defensive pressure.
-Metcalf is a straight-line burner who’s built like a tour bus, but a limited route tree could affect his transition to the pros.
-Moore has the slowly germinating seeds of potential seemingly all Seahawks’ backup wideouts have, which means he’ll soon be catching 30 passes per year while making a $10 million salary with Washington.
+Doug Baldwin’s unfortunate retirement leaves Russell Wilson to depend on an emerging Lockett and a host of untested and inconsistent targets.
+The fifth-year veteran will see more double-teams than ever before without a heady veteran like Baldwin to absorb some defensive pressure.
+Metcalf is a straight-line burner who’s built like a tour bus, but a limited route tree and a nagging preseason injury could affect his transition to the pros.
+Moore has the slowly germinating seeds of potential seemingly all Seahawks’ backup wideouts have and the injury problems to boot.
+That means he’ll soon be catching 30 passes per year while making a $10 million salary with Washington.

 31. Baltimore Ravens

-Primary wide receivers: Marquise Brown, Willie Snead, Jordan Lasley, Chris Moore
+Primary wide receivers: Willie Snead, Seth Roberts, Chris Moore, Jaleel Scott

-Hollywood Brown could be the lead wideout the Ravens have searched for since Steve Smith decided to insult others from the broadcasting booth instead of the field, and if anyone knows how to work with a mobile quarterback like Lamar Jackson it’s the guy who spent 2018 working with Kyler Murray.
-Unfortunately for Baltimore, he could be due for some growing pains, and the rest of the team’s wideouts next to him are uninspiring.
+Marquise Brown could be the lead wideout the Ravens have searched for since Steve Smith decided to insult others from the broadcasting booth instead of the field.
+It probably won’t happen in 2019, however; he’s buried on the Baltimore depth chart after recovering from a foot injury.
+That leaves an uninspiring corps to work with Lamar Jackson.
 Discounting a 2017 season where he only made eight catches, Snead’s yards per target figure has declined precipitously since his breakout 2015 — from 9.7 to 8.6 to last year’s 6.9.

 32. Washington

-Primary wide receivers: Josh Doctson, Paul Richardson, Terry McLaurin
+Primary wide receivers: Paul Richardson, Terry McLaurin, Trey Quinn

-Washington is still waiting on its Doctson investment to pay off — the former first-round pick has yet to crack the 45-catch barrier in any of his three NFL seasons.
-Dan Snyder gave Richardson $40 million to lure him from Seattle, only for the deep threat to underwhelm and then miss the second half of the season due to injury.
+Washington cut Josh Doctson this summer, three seasons and 81 catches after taking him in the first round.
+Filling his child’s size 7 shoes is Dan Snyder’s $40 million man Richardson.
+The former Seahawk has plenty to prove; he underwhelmed early, then missed the second half of his first season with the club due to injury.
 McLaurin has the chops to be a third-round draft steal, but he wasn’t exactly prolific at Ohio State.
-Rookie Dwayne Haskins must be happy to reconnect with his former college teammate, but the rest of the club’s wideouts won’t offer him much support.
+He’ll be starting early in his rookie season — and he could wind up reuniting with college teammate Dwayne Haskins before long.

 Interested in the full rankings in order to better understand just how poorly I rated your favorite team?
-Here you go — please note the WR rankings don’t necessarily represent a team’s actual depth chart:
+That table is listed below.

+These top fours are all culled from team’s official depth charts, which means there may be some names in the rankings you wouldn’t expect and others who are missing.
+The Bengals, list A.J.
+Green as their top wideout even though he’s unlikely to play early in the season due to a foot injury.
+Parris Campbell may wind up as one of Jacoby Brissett’s top targets as a rookie, but he’s currently behind two other receivers on the Colts’ position chart.
+Players with an asterisk next to their name are expected to miss time early in the season due to injury, but are not on injured reserve.

 |Rank